BrianJHLai/Bank/README.md

 # Bank
-Self-made project in Java, attempting to simulate a bank's database of customers' accounts
+Individual independent project written in Java on Eclipse, attempting to simulate a bank's database of customers' accounts

 Account Attributes
 1. name - Account holder name